Configure your slider question

 Updated over a week ago

-The slider question, also known as the Visual Analogue Scale (VAS), comes with numerous possible configurations.
-In this article, we show you what each component of the question setting does.
+The slider question, also known as the Visual Analogue Scale (VAS), comes with numerous configuration options.
+In this article, we explain you what each component of the question setting does.

 Min / Max value and label